phetsims/geometric-optics/doc/implementation-notes.md

   FramedImageNode
 ```

-# 3D Perspective
+## 3D Perspective

-As mentioned above, the 3D perspective of framed objects/images presents additional implementation challenges.
-We want the optical axis and rays to look like they are passing through the object/images.
+Since the framed objects/images have 3D perspective, we want the the optical axis and rays to look like they are passing through the object/images.
 This accomplish by drawing 2 copies of the axis and real rays, one behind the objects/images and one in front of the objects/images.
 The copy in front uses a `clipArea` to shown only the parts of the axis and rays that are in front - see `OpticalAxisForegrondNode` and `RealLightRaysForegroundNode`.

+The projection screen also has 3D perspective.
+To make the optical axis look like it passes through the screen, we similarly draw copies of the axis in front of and behind the screen.
+A `clipArea` is not necessary, and the front axis is simply stops at where it meets the center of the screen.
+See `OpticalAxisInFrontOfProjectionScreenNode`.

 # Hollywood!